Early records.

 Agincourt Campaign.

-During Henry V's French campaign of 1415, 120 Freeminers were taken to France, by Sir John Greyndour who was lord of the manor, constable of St Briavels castle and presided over the Mine Law Court.
-The miners were used at the siege of Harfleur and fought at the subsequent battle of Agincourt; of the 120 who went, only 63 survived.
-The miners helped renovate their guild church at Abenhall, nr Mitcheldean, to give thanks for their safe return.
-Today Abenhall church contains important Freemining emblems from that time, including the beautiful early 15thC font, showing coats of arms of prominent families and those of the colliers and smiths who fought at the battle.
-Above the sealed up North doorway is a stone showing the iron miner's coat of arms, including a relief head of a determined miner wearing an archer's cap.
+During Henry V's French campaign of 1415, 120 Freeminers were taken to France, by Sir John Greyndour an important courtier who was lord of the manor for the mining village of Clearwell and Abenhall, constable of St Briavels castle and presided over the Mine Law Court.
+The miners were used at the siege of Harfleur and fought at the subsequent battle of Agincourt; of the 120 who went, Freemining oral history tells us only 63 returned.
+In thanks for their safe return, the miners helped renovate their guild church at Abenhall, nr Mitcheldean.
+Today Abenhall church contains important Freemining emblems from that time, including the beautiful early 15thC font, showing coats of arms of prominent families and those of the colliers and smiths who who were part of the campaign.
+Above the now sealed up North doorway is a quatrefoil relief showing the miner's coat of arms, including the head of a determined miner wearing an archer's cap.

-Shortly after their return from France, Henry V sent his brother, John Duke of Bedford (also Gaveller of the Forest of Dean), to present the Freeminers with a document, thanking them for their service in France and re-confirming their mining customs.
+Shortly after their return from France, Henry V sent his younger brother, John Duke of Bedford (Lord Protector of England and also Gaveller of the Forest of Dean) to present the Freeminers with a document, thanking them for their service in France and re-confirming their mining customs.

 Freemining sailors!